-And the other goal is that I have personally is with a lot of these people, I can see that there’s a lot of people that are getting in this, involved in this, and these are the future generation of the labor movement is in this industry I see, easily.
+And the other goal that I have personally is with a lot of these people.
+I can see that there’s a lot of people that are getting involved in this, and these are the future generation of the labor movement in this industry I see, easily.
 So I’m excited to be part of this, and they’re really the stars of what’s going on in the labor movement today.
 So my hat’s off to the workers doing this.

 I’m recording from The Real News Network, which is a nonprofit news network.
 Anyone who’s worked at a nonprofit knows that you can take advantage of people and even overwork yourself because you’re so dedicated to the mission, but that’s no excuse for not getting the pay, benefits, treatment that you deserve, so on and so forth.
 But this happens in places like academia.
 So many adjunct professors or underpaid graduate students do so much vital labor that keeps higher education afloat, but they get paid like shit.
 They get treated like shit.
 And so much of it is justified because of the love that people have for learning, for their students, for their craft.

 Take your pick, you could talk about minor league baseball players who just unionized last year – Shout out to the minor leaguers.
 But anyone who’s in that kind of industry where that vocational call to the work becomes, I think, a very complicated thing that can lead to very unfortunate consequences for the people working in those industries.